Boost

 First we include the headers we need for mt19937

-and uniform_int_distribution
+and uniform_int_distribution.

 #include <boost/random/mersenne_twister.hpp> #include <boost/random/uniform_int_distribution.hpp>

-We use mt19937
+We use mt19937 with the

 default seed as a source of randomness.
 The numbers produced will be the